DirectionSS/vaadin-picture-viewer/README.md

 ### Debugging client-side

-The most common way of debugging and making changes to the client-side code is dev-mode.
-To create debug configuration for it, open vaadin-picture-viewer-demo project properties and click "Create Development Mode Launch" button on the Vaadin tab.
-Right-click newly added "GWT development mode for vaadin-picture-viewer-demo.launch" and choose Debug As > Debug Configurations...
-Open up Classpath tab for the development mode configuration and choose User Entries.
-Click Advanced... and select Add Folders.
-Choose Java and Resources under vaadin-picture-viewer/src/main and click ok.
-Now you are ready to start debugging the client-side code by clicking debug.
-Click Launch Default Browser button in the GWT Development Mode in the launched application.
-Now you can modify and breakpoints to client-side classes and see changes by reloading the web page.

-Another way of debugging client-side is superdev mode.
-To enable it, uncomment devModeRedirectEnabled line from the end of DemoWidgetSet.gwt.xml located under vaadin-picture-viewer-demo resources folder and compile the widgetset once by running vaadin:compile Maven target for vaadin-picture-viewer-demo.
-Refresh vaadin-picture-viewer-demo project resources by right clicking the project and choosing Refresh.
-Click "Create SuperDevMode Launch" button on the Vaadin tab of the vaadin-picture-viewer-demo project properties panel to create superder mode code server launch configuration and modify the class path as instructed above.
-After starting the code server by running SuperDevMode launch as Java application, you can navigate to http://localhost:8080/vaadin-picture-viewer-demo/?superdevmode.
-Now all code changes you do to your client side will get compiled as soon as you reload the web page.
-You can also access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.
+Debugging client side code in the vaadin-picture-viewer-demo project:
+  - run "mvn vaadin:run-codeserver" on a separate console while the application is running
+  - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
+  - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

-### Version 1.0-SNAPSHOT
+### Version 1.0.0
-- ...
-- ...
+- Initial release

 ## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking